-- (A) Construction of a sidewalk or driveway; - (B) Rural road construction and maintenance, provided that the permittee requires post-construction BMPs specific to this activity; - (C) Trails construction provided that permittee requires postconstruction BMPs specific to this activity. - (iii) Additional Exclusions.
-The permittee may allow for additional automatic and/or authorized exclusions, with approval of the Division, when it can be reasonably shown that excluding the activity will not pose an increased threat to water quality, or that the cost of administering the program for a specific activity with low risk of stormwater pollution outweighs the benefits to water quality.
-The Division reserves the right to not allow any additional exclusions. - (5) Submittal requirements. - (i) Post-construction BMP Plan.
-A post-construction BMP Plan must be submitted to and, following adequate review, approved by the permittee prior to the commencement of Land Disturbances. - (ii) Inspection and Maintenance.
-The Post-construction BMP Plan must also contain, at a minimum, the following information to address long term operation and maintenance of Post-construction BMPs: - (A) Procedures for maintenance and inspection protocols to ensure continued effectiveness of BMPs, and commitments from responsible agency/Owner to maintain Post-construction BMPs. - (B) Procedures for dedication by easements or other legal means for access at the Post-construction BMP sites for operation, maintenance, and inspection of Post-construction BMPs. - (6) Post-construction BMPs. - (i) For all development and redevelopment, the permittee must require the installation, operation, and maintenance of Post-construction BMPs as follows: - (A) For all Tier 3 development and redevelopment, the permittee must require installation of post-construction BMPs that provide a WQCV designed to capture and treat, at a minimum, the 80th percentile runoff event.
-All BMPs must be designed in accordance with good engineering practices and the permittee may require additional design restrictions. - (B) For all Tier 2 development and redevelopment, the permittee must require the installation, operation, and maintenance of
+- (iii) Additional Exclusions.
+The Division may allow for additional automatic and/or authorized exclusions, at the request of the MS4 permittee, with recommendation from the Authority, when it can be reasonably shown that excluding the activity will not pose an increased threat to water quality, or that the cost of administering the program for a specific activity with low risk of stormwater pollution outweighs the benefits to water quality.
+The Division reserves the right to not allow any additional exclusions. - (4) Submittal requirements. - (i) Post-construction Plan.
+For Tier 3 development and redevelopment, the owner must comply with the post-construction CM requirements of the applicable MS4 permit, including, but not limited to, design standards.
+For Tier 2 development and redevelopment, the owner must submit a post-construction plan in accordance with the requirements in section 72.7.2(c)(5)(ii) to the MS4 permittee for review and approval prior to the construction of the Tier 2 stormwater CM(s). - (ii) Inspection and Maintenance.
+For Tier 3 development and redevelopment, the owner must comply with the CM inspection and maintenance requirements of the applicable MS4 permit.
+For Tier 2 development and redevelopment, the post-construction plan must contain, at a minimum, the following information to address long-term operation and maintenance of post-construction Tier 2 stormwater CMs: - A) Procedures for maintenance and inspection protocols to ensure continued effectiveness of CMs, and commitments from responsible agency/owner to maintain post-construction CMs. - B) Procedures for dedication by easements or other legal means for access at the post-construction CM sites for operation, maintenance, and inspection of post-construction CMs. - (5) Post-construction CMs.
+TheMS4 permittee must require the installation, operation, and maintenance of post-construction CMs as follows: - (i) For all Tier 3 development and redevelopment, the MS4 permittee must comply with the post-construction requirements for CMs in the applicable MS4 permit.
+Minimum performance-based design standards in the MS4 permit must include one or more of the following: - A) Install post-construction CMs that provide a WQCV designed to capture and treat, at a minimum, the 80th percentile runoff event.
+The design standard will be further described in the applicable MS4 permit. - B) Implement runoff reduction practices using CMs designed to infiltrate, evaporate, or evapotranspire a quantity of water equal to 60% of what the calculated WQCV would be if all impervious area for the applicable development site discharged without infiltration.
+The design standard will be further described in the applicable MS4 permit.